Tobacco: Economic

-Tobacco has a significant economic impact.
+Tobacco makes a significant economic contribution.
 The global tobacco market in 2010 was estimated at US$760 billion, excluding China.
 The global revenues from tobacco taxes in 2013–2014 was approximately $269 billion.

 In China, cigarette manufacturing is one of the few profitable state-owned industries.
 For example, in 1998 the 1 429 state-owned enterprises in Yunnan province had revenue of Renminbi (RMB) 69.1 billion (US$8.3 billion) while 8 cigarette manufacturing plants alone accounted for about 53 percent (or RMB 36.2 billion) of total provincial industry sales.
 The Chinese government also collects tax on tobacco products.
 Tax revenues from cigarettes increased from 740 to 842 billion Chinese yuan between 2014 and 2016.
 This generated an additional 101 billion Chinese yuan in tax revenues for the government.

 In India, tobacco generates approximately 20 billion Indian rupees (US$0.45 billion) of income per annum as a result of employment, income and government revenue.

 Statistica estimates that in the U.S. alone, the tobacco industry has a market of US$121 billion, despite the fact the CDC reports that US smoking rates are declining steadily.
 In terms of health expenditures, cigarette smoking contributed to more than $225 billion (or 11.7%) of annual healthcare spending in the U.S. in 2014.
 Smoking-attributable healthcare spending increased more than 30% for Medicaid between 2010 and 2014.

 In the US, the decline in the number of smokers, the end of the Tobacco Transition Payment Program in 2014, and competition from growers in other countries, made tobacco farming economics more challenging.

 Of the 1.22 billion smokers worldwide, 1 billion of them live in developing or transitional economies, and much of the disease burden and premature mortality attributable to tobacco use disproportionately affect the poor.
 While smoking prevalence has declined in many developed countries, it remains high in others, and is increasing among women and in developing countries.
 Between one-fifth and two-thirds of men in most populations smoke.
 Women's smoking rates vary more widely but rarely equal male rates.

 Tobacco users must also spend a significant amount of money on cigarettes to maintain regular use, as tobacco products are often heavily taxed by governments.
 For example, a pack a day smoker in the state of New York would have to spend around $4,690.25 a year on cigarettes alone.

 In Indonesia, the lowest income group spends 15% of its total expenditures on tobacco.
 In Egypt, more than 10% of low-income household expenditure is on tobacco.
 The poorest 20% of households in Mexico spend 11% of their income on tobacco.